Muramasah/search-api/README.md

 ## Project building philosophy

 The project was developed focused on delivery a ___proof of concept___, because of that, there are no tests and it code is softly typed.
-The philosophy behind this decision is that typing and test code that relies on little used libraries, and discover how to implement a solution that it was never approached, will slow down the development by adding unknowns and extending the code base that will work with those unknowns.
+The philosophy behind this decision is that typing and test code that relies on little used libraries, and discover how to implement a solution that it was never approached, will slowdown the development by adding unknowns and extending the code base that will work with those unknowns.

 The next first step to build a scalable solution will be adding tests.